walterrowe/magick-frames/README.md

 Magick Frames makes it fast and easy to apply various styles of elegant borders from clean and simple to 3-dimensional shadowed borders and frames to a beautiful picture frame:

 - (NEW) Plain solid borders have an internal pin-stripe that separates border from picture
-- Matted borders have a shadow on all edges, a drop shado, or a beveled inside matte edge
+- Matted borders have a shadow on all edges, a drop shadow, or a beveled inside matte edge
-- Picture frames include an outer "frame", matte, and internel beveled edge
+- Picture frames have an outer "frame", a matte, and an interior beveled edge around your picture
 - Matted borders can also be transparent for multi-purpose use

 You also have multiple options for applying watermarks:

-- (NEW) Plain solid borders can be added with no watermark
+- (NEW) Plain solid borders can be added with and without watermarks
-- You can apply a text- or image-based watermark
+- You can apply a text- or image-based watermark in all the styles
-- You can place the watermark on the matte outside the picture, or on the picture itself
+- You can place watermark on the matte surrounding the picture, or on the picture itself
 - Watermarks on the matte can appear above or below the picture, and be left, center, or right justified
-- Watermarks on the picture can appear inside the top or bottom edge, and be left, center, or right justified
+- Watermarks on the picture can appear in the center, against any edge, and be left, center, or right justified

-Best of all, I get you started with nearly 200 predefined looks accessed right from macOS Finder with an easy double-click or drag-n-drop.
+Best of all, Magick Frames comes with over 180 predefined looks you can access right from macOS Finder by double-clicking them or drag-n-dropping pictures onto them.

 Select your photographs, drop them onto your preferred style applet, and move on to other tasks.
 Magick Frames will style your photographs and place the decorated versions as new files in the same folder as the files you selected.
 Each style applet adds its style name to the output filename.
 This makes it easy to identify what style was used.
 You can create as many different styled looks as you want for any image, each with their own output file, and always have access to your original file.